"

 David Colameco, M.Ed.

-Upper Portion of WPS
+Upper Portion of a WPS

 Top Portion of a NASA Welding Procedure Specification.
 Each part of the WPS will be discussed in text below.